2020 Danish mink cull: Criticism by the opposition

 The party Liberal Alliance referred to the case as "the biggest political scandal in the history of Denmark".
-Mette Frederiksen stated on 24 August 2022 that she did not find reason to necessarily call the case a scandal, but that a mistake had been made, as there was a lack of legal basis for a decision that was otherwise necessary.
-After criticism from different sides, she clarified six days later that it indeed found it to be "a political scandal".
+Frederiksen stated on 24 August 2022 that she did not find reason to necessarily call the case a scandal, but that a mistake had been made, as there was a lack of legal basis for a decision that was otherwise necessary.
+After criticism from different sides, she clarified six days later that she indeed found it to be "a political scandal".

-During the election campaign, the opposition politicians in the blue block announced that if the majority in the Folketing would shift after the election, they would initiate an impartial lawyer's assessment of prime minister Frederiksen's and other ministers' legal responsibilities in the case.
+During the election campaign, the opposition politicians in the blue block announced that if the majority in the Folketing would shift after the election, they would initiate an impartial lawyer's assessment of the legal responsibilities of Frederiksen and other ministers in the case.
 Five days after the presentation of the Mink Commission's report, the party of Alternativet announced that they "of course" also supported a lawyer's assessment, which they ran on.
 Furthermore, the chairman of Moderaterne, Lars Løkke Rasmussen, in September referred to a lawyer's assessment of the Mink Commission's report as an ultimatum to support any government and repeated this during the election campaign in October, where he, among other things, stated, "I am sure that if we do not reach a dignified ending for this matter, we will be gambling with democracy, regardless of which government comes after this election".